BBC-Esq/VectorDB-Plugin-for-LM-Studio/README.md

 ## Creating the Databaase
 * The create database button creates the vector database!
-  > ⚠️ Wait until the command prompt "persisted" before proceeding to the next step.
+  > ⚠️ Wait until the command prompt says "persisted" before proceeding to the next step.
   > ⚠️ Remember, you must recreate the database anytime you add/remove documents.

 ## Load LM Studio